 The Company is a holding company and does not conduct any operations.
-The Company was incorporated in the Cayman Islands on September 22, 2006 and became the parent company of ATA BVI when the Company issued shares to the preferred and common shareholders of ATA BVI on November 10, 2006 in exchange for proportionally all of their shares held by them in ATA BVI.
-ATA BVI is also a holding company incorporated in the British Virgin Islands on November 22, 2001 and does not conduct any operations.
+The Company was incorporated in the Cayman Islands on September 22, 2006 and became the parent company of ATA BVI when the Company issued shares to the preferred and common shareholders of ATA BVI on November 10, 2006 in exchange for proportionally all of their shares held by them in ATA BVI (the "Reorganization").
+ATA BVI is also a holding company and is the immediate parent company of ATA Testing, ATA Learning, and is the primary beneficiary of ATA Online.
+ATA Wuxi is a subsidiary of ATA Learning.
 The rights of the preferred and common shares issued by the Company are the same as those originally issued by ATA BVI.
 In substance, ATA BVI has been reorganized as a wholly-owned subsidiary of the Company.
-The Company has accounted for this reorganization as a legal reorganization of entities under common control in a manner similar to a pooling-of-interests.
-Accordingly, the Company's consolidated financial statements are prepared to include the financial statements of ATA BVI, its subsidiaries and VIEs through November 10, 2006 and the Company's consolidated financial statements since then are prepared to include the financial statements of the Company, its subsidiaries and VIE.